nicolegooden/rancid-tomatillos/README.md

 ## Next Steps:
 In the future, adding functions to allow the user to select and display favorite movies can be added.
 Additional CSS could be included, particularly for the Header and perhaps with a richer color scheme, although the subtle color scheme currently in use has its own charm.

-We plan to deploy the application for those individuals whose sole goal is to use the application, rather than view and manipulate the code.
+We plan to incorporate more sad path testing and error handling for invalid routes.
 Furthermore, it would make for a better user experience if the user could view the details from the movie show page without being logged in.